NCI-Agency/anet/docs/INSTALL.md

       validateCerts: false
 ```

 Administrator should request certificates.

+##

+## Self signed certificates
 If needed, self-signed certificates can be created and used as follows:

 1. Open a command line in c:\anet
 2. run "c:\Program Files\Java\jre1.8.0_121\bin\"keytool.exe -genkey -alias anetkey -keyalg RSA -keystore keystore.jks -keysize 2048.